US STOCKS-Wall St declines as investors focus on Fed policy meeting

 In earnings news, Loews Corp, the hotel, energy and financial services conglomerate, posted a jump in second-quarter profit as revenue from its insurance arm, CNA Financial, increased nearly 13 percent.
 Shares of Loews ended up 0.02 percent at $46.06.

-After the closing bell, shares of PMC-Sierra were down 8.7 percent at $6.40 following the release of its results.

-With results in from more than half of the S&P 500 companies, 67.2 percent are beating analysts' earnings expectations - in line with the 67 percent average beat over the last four quarters.
-About 56 percent of the companies are beating revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons, Thomson Reuters data showed.
+Halfway through earnings season, 67.2 percent of S&P 500 companies have beaten analysts' expectations - in line with the 67 percent average beat over the last four quarters.
+About 56 percent of the companies have beaten revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons but below the historical average.

-Volume was roughly 5.2 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, well below the average daily closing volume of about 6.4 billion this year.

-Decliners outpaced advancers on the NYSE by about 2.3 to 1 and on the Nasdaq by a ratio of more than 2 to 1.